RwGrid/nginx_config_reverse_proxy_ssl/README.md

 This Repository is a simple implementation of a reverse proxy and https configuration of self signed certificates as well as instructions to handle the preflight problem of react and 'Access-Control-Allow-Origin'.

+## When To Use

+- Home setup and u don't want to buy a domain but u want https traffic
+- Perform A stack of security on the nginx instead of the website
+- Configure react to connect to ur backend through nginx

 ## Dependencies

 - Docker